Skip to main content

 Why churn is the metric SaaS founders fear most

 Churn kills subscription businesses quietly.
 A 5% monthly customer churn rate looks innocuous, but it compounds to 46% annual churn — you replace roughly half your customer base every year just to stay flat.
 If your acquisition engine slows down, churn eats the business in months.
-That is why mature SaaS companies measure churn weekly and optimize it relentlessly.
+That's why mature SaaS companies measure churn weekly and optimize it relentlessly.

 Customer churn vs revenue churn